 3) Nail sculpture art: the application of nail style and art using acrylic or gel

 According to Eckstein and Nguyen (2011), nail service is a relatively new occupation.
-The US Department of Labor cites a nail care category as a job classification in 1980s, and the nail salons as a business classification is added to the list of US Bureau of Labor Statistics list of job categories (Eckstein & Nguyen, 2011).
-The professional nail care has always been a complementary service within the hair salon (American Salon., 2005); which branches off and develops as self-standing nail salons.
+The US Department of Labor cites a nail care category as a job classification in the 1980s, and the nail salons as a business classification are added to the list of US Bureau of Labor Statistics list of job categories (Eckstein & Nguyen, 2011).
+The professional nail care has always been a complimentary service within the hair salon (American Salon., 2005); which branches off and develops as self-standing nail salons.

-The nail services are performed or served by the nail professional, so called nail technician (Alaves, Sleeth, Thiese, & Larson, 2013; BBC, 2006; NAILS, 2010).
-Nail technicians refer to professionals who are legally licensed by the state government; ones that are tested and agreed to comply the nail salon licensing procedures (Walsh, 2012).
-The nails licensing requirement is different from state to state; but the process generally comprises of requirements such as: 1) basic age, 2) health level, 3) educational criteria and 4) testing or examination minimal score (Walsh, 2012).
+The nail services are performed or served by the nail professional, so-called nail technician (Alaves, Sleeth, Thiese, & Larson, 2013; BBC, 2006; NAILS, 2010).
+Nail technicians refer to professionals who are legally licensed by the state government; ones that are tested and agreed to comply with the nail salon licensing procedures (Walsh, 2012).
+The nails licensing requirement is different from state to state, but the process generally comprises of requirements such as 1) basic age, 2) health level, 3) educational criteria and 4) testing or examination minimal score (Walsh, 2012).

 Alaves, V. M., Sleeth, D. K., Thiese, M. S., & Larson, R. R. (2013).
 Characterization of indoor air contaminants in a randomly selected set of commercial nail salons in Salt Lake County, Utah, USA.
 International Journal of Environmental Health Research, 23(5), 419–433. http://doi.org/10.1080/09603123.2012.755152